UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Special signals:

-- CD: if pressed or after power on, this special signal takes the car to the initial state stopping the car at level 0.
+- CD: if pressed by a technician, or after power on, this special signal takes the car from its current location to the level 0, the initial state).

-- CLK: For polling buttons and controlling the FSM.
+- CLK: For sampling button values and synchronising the FSM.

 Outputs for controlling the car motor: